Graham is a part-time Associate Professor in Social Policy, combining PhD supervision and research in roughly equal proportions.

 Of relevance to teaching, Graham has been external examiner in Social Policy at Brighton University, at South East Essex College and currently at Birmingham University in relation to their suite of Masters level courses in Social Policy.

-Other external activities of relevance to Graham's research interests include his membership of the Board of Trustees at Emmanuel House, a homeless persons support centre, and chairing the steering group that manages the Nottingham Winter Shelter.
+Other external activities of relevance to Graham's research interests include his membership of the Board of Trustees at the Emmanuel House Support Centre, where he also chairs the Sub-committee that manages the Nottingham Winter Shelter.
 In the past, he has also edited The Extra Mile, the in-house journal of the Social Work Christian Fellowship.

 Sponsors and collaborators

 Graham has made occasional radio appearances around issues connected to areas where he feels he has a particular expertise.
-For instance, he has participated as an expert in the history of social work in Laurie Taylor's 'Talking Allowed' programme at the time of the publication of a book on the Salvation Army.
-He has also been interviewed on local radio in relation to homelessness and child poverty.
+Currently, this is mainly in the field of single homelessness and rough sleeping.
+In the past, he has participated as an expert in the history of social work in Laurie Taylor's 'Talking Allowed' programme at the time of the publication of a book on the Salvation Army.

 Graham is willing to be called upon, but only in areas where he feels he has a particular expertise, such as single homelessness or the role of the churches in social welfare.